v715/journal-club/README.md

 My goal is to read one academic paper (or watch one talk) per day.

-Inspired by a [similar repo](https://github.com/irenetrampoline) by Irene Chen.
+Inspired by a [similar repo](https://github.com/irenetrampoline/papers) from Irene Chen.

 ## Papers